jdlib/JDBX/UserGuide.md

     CallStmt cstmt = new CallStmt(con);
     cstmt.init("{call getUserName(?, ?)}");

-PrepStmt allows for more initialization options: Call the `init()` method on a PrepStmt which will return an initialization builder.
+PrepStmt allows for more initialization options: Calling `init()` on a PrepStmt which will return an initialization builder.
 The builder allows you to define the returned columns or if the sql statement uses named parameters.
 The terminal call of the `.sql(String)` method to specify a SQL command is mandatory in order to complete the initialization:

     // instruct the statement to return the value of the 'id' column (see the chapter on running updates) pstmt.init().returnCols("id").sql("INSERT INTO Users VALUES (DEFAULT, ?, ?)");

     // use named parameters instead of indexed parameters pstmt.init().namedParams().sql("UPDATE Users SET name = :name WHERE id = :id");

-A `StaticStmt` is already initialized when it is created.
-(The SQL command which is executed by the `StaticStmt` is not precompiled and passed to the statement when you run a query or update).
+A `StaticStmt` is already initialized when it is created- the SQL command which is executed by the `StaticStmt` is not precompiled and passed to the statement when you run a query or update.

 Implementation-wise initialization of a JDBX statement is the equivalent of creating a JDBC statement You may reinitialize a JDBX statement at any time which internally will recreate a new JDBC statement object.